Your way of parenting isn't working anymore -

 When it comes to improving and deepening one of the most precious relationships in your life, personalization is essential.
 You need a way of change that is designed for the unique person you are, exactly where you are on your parenting journey and what’s getting in your way right here and right now.

 Some coaching programs focus on mindset, while others are dedicated solely to emotional intelligence, somatic awareness, spirituality or interpersonal communications.
-My approach as an Integral Master Coach encompasses all of these lenses (integral means to include everything essential).
+My approach as an Integral Master Coach encompasses ten such lenses (integral means to include everything essential).
 You are deeply seen and heard - body, mind, heart and soul – and honoured in all your humanness.

 2. Holding both the Present and the Future